Crain-32/wwrando-multiworld/README.md

 ## Credits

-The randomizer was created and programmed by LagoLunatic, with help from:
+This Fork of the randomizer was created and programmed by CrainWWR, with help from:
-CryZe (event flag documentation)
+LagoLunatic (Official Randomizer Creator, this is only possible because of them) CryZe (event flag documentation)
 Gamma / SageOfMirrors (custom model conversion, file format documentation)
 Hypatia (textures)